Suicide and Suicide Risk

 Past Behavior

 Inquire about past episodes of self-injury and suicide attempts, and follow-up affirmative responses.
 A sample question is: “Have you ever tried to kill yourself?” and, if yes, ask questions about when, how, and why.
 Ask specifically about what the individual wanted or expected to happen, and whether they received medical attention and told anyone about the episode.
 Inquire about past episodes of preparing for a suicide attempt, even if suicide was not ultimately attempted.
 A sample question is: “Have you ever started to do anything or prepared to do anything to end your life?”
 Follow up affirmative answers by asking when and asking what stopped the individual.
 One type of preparatory action is obtaining means for a suicide attempt, such as pills, a gun, the means for strangulation/hanging, going to a high place to possibly jump.
-Another type of preparatory action is one taken in anticipation of the individual being dead, such as giving away valuables or writing or recording a suicide note, message, or text.
+Preparatory actions might also be researching specifics of suicide methods or taking steps in anticipation of the individual being dead, such as giving away valuables or writing or recording a suicide note, message, or text.
 A final type of preparatory action is one taken to prevent discovery of the suicide attempt before it is lethal, such as making plans to be away from caregivers so that the suicide attempt can occur with minimal likelihood of interruption.

 Symptoms